Narraweena

 Narraweena has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects likely influencing the region: Northern Beaches Bus Network Improvements, Wakehurst Parkway Improvements from Frenchs Forest to Narrabeen, Beacon Hill Reserve Masterplan and Sportsfield Upgrade, and Beacon Hill Road Mixed-Use Precinct (Potential).
+AreaSearch identified four projects expected to influence the area: Northern Beaches Bus Network Improvements, Wakehurst Parkway Improvements from Frenchs Forest to Narrabeen, Beacon Hill Reserve Masterplan and Sportsfield Upgrade, and Beacon Hill Road Mixed-Use Precinct (Potential).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.